deeptools/deepTools/docs/content/tools/plotHeatmap.rst

 Usage Example:
 ~~~~~~~~~~~~~~

-The following example plots the heatmap over hg19 transcripts for our test ENCODE datasets.
+The following example creates a heatmap over hg19 transcripts for our test ENCODE datasets.
 Note that the matrix contains multiple groups of regions (in this case, one for each chromosome used).

 .. code:: bash